 If you have a car, take a day trip to Maenalos and visit the ski center there.
-Other nearby picturesque villages worth visiting are Laggada, Dimitsana and Vlacherna.
+Other nearby picturesque villages worth visiting are Laggada, Dimitsana, and Vlacherna.
 If you are fans of walking, all streets around Vytina leading up to Mainalos are ideal for hiking and mountain biking, as they take you through the pine forest, the springs and the monasteries of the area.
-A monastery of particular interest is Kornitsa (less than 4km away), which was a refuge for Greek rebels of 1821 and houses a miraculous icon of Virgin Mary.
+A monastery of particular interest is Kernitsa (less than 6km away), which was a refuge for Greek rebels of 1821 and houses a miraculous icon of the Virgin Mary.

 Families should know

-- Vitina is a very popular destination and usually during the Christmas period attracts a lot of people
+- Vytina is a very popular destination and usually during the Christmas period attracts a lot of people

 - If the snow is thick, you’d better use winter elastics on your car to be safe